iansinnott/react-boilerplate/README.md

 One of the gotchas of the hot react loader seems to be that it will not hot work with files in the root of the client directory.
 If you edit `client/index.js` or `client/Router.js` it will not do a live reload, you will have to to it manually.

+#### Babel + Transforms

+Turns out that using transforrms for HMR is great until you start using `babel-core/register`.
+This is because the same HMR code gets inejected into server code and breaks everything.
+To avoid this we make use of `BABEL_ENV` to trick babel into running in production mode even when NODE_ENV is still set to dev

 [React]: http://facebook.github.io/react/
 [Webpack]: http://webpack.github.io/
 [Babel]: https://babeljs.io/